 Toyota bZX4 SUV breaks cover as its first all-electric car: All you need to know

-Toyota bZX4 SUV breaks cover as its first all-electric car: All you need to know2 min read .
-Updated: 30 Oct 2021, 11:52 AM IST
+Toyota bZX4 SUV breaks cover as its first all-electric car: All you need to know

 Toyota's bZX4 electric SUV, where bZ stands for beyond Zero reflects the company's approach towards carbon neutrality.